Marta233/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 22: Displays all users and their home directories, sorted by users Task 23: Finds all empty files and directories in the current directory and all sub-directories Task 24: Lists all the files with a .gif extension in the current directory and all its sub-directories Task 25: Decodes acrostics that use the first letter of each line Task 26: Parses web servers in TSV format as input and displays the 11 hosts or IP addresses which did the most requests
+Task 22: Displays all users and their home directories, sorted by users Task 23: Finds all empty files and directories in the current directory and all sub-directories Task 24: Lists all the files with a .gif extension in the current directory and all its sub-directories Task 25: Decodes acrostics that use the first letter of each line\n Task 26: Parses web servers in TSV format as input and displays the 11 hosts or IP addresses which did the most requests